sanjaysmane/sync-folders/README.md

 `syncfold source_folder replica_folder logFile.txt 5`

 where syncfold is package name and it takes 4 arguments like (source folder, destination folder, file name for logs and time inerval in mins)

+You can test this tool using demo folder by using following command: -

+`syncfold demo/source_folder demo/replica_folder logFile.txt 5`

+You can also share it as zip folder and install on any path `pip install zip_folder_name`